jedcn/talk-learning-with-tools/README.md

 That said, the remainder of this talk includes specific examples of "tools" that work for me.
-These are the things I'd start sharing if we sat down together.
+These are the things I'd start sharing if we sat down together and talked.

 You might find this interesting if work on the same sorts of things that I do.
-Yet, knowing that I've got a mixed audience here, I've tried to start with widely applicable ideas and then slowly narrow things down toward stuff that's probably only interesting to programmers.
+Yet, knowing that I've got a mixed audience here and you probably won't find this interesting, I've tried to start with widely applicable ideas and then slowly narrow things down toward stuff that's probably only interesting to programmers.

 So.. here we go.